 - Sensa: This product gained FTC attention by claiming all the consumer had to do was, “sprinkle on your food, eat, and lose weight.”
 In December 2014, the FTC reached a settlement with Sensa that would allow required them to pay a total of nearly $26 million in refunds to those who had purchased the supplement.

 So we’ve learned that there is no such thing as an “FDA Approved” dietary supplement.
 In light of that, if there’s one thing you should take away from this article, it’s this: there is no one product or pill that can make you safely and effectively lose weight.
 While it would be nice if something like that did exist, it just doesn’t.
 Until that day comes, there are plenty of healthy alternatives to diet pills that are much safer:

-- Eating Better: Obviously this one can be tough, especially when the foods that are best for us don’t always taste as good as we’d like.
+- Eating Better: This one can be tough, especially when healthy foods don’t taste as good as we’d like.
 The great thing about improving your eating habits is that you can do it at your own pace.
 Start by cutting out soda and candy, and then move on to cutting out processed foods and those which contain Trans fats.
 Keep it simple, and stick to foods that occur in nature, like fresh fruits and veggies, whole grains, and fresh meats.